-While it is a scary thing to experience, mothers should not fret.
-Mastitis is a very curable infection and will not affect the breast milk or the breast tissue.
-This infection can be treated by the following:
+While it is a scary thing to experience mastitis, mothers should not fret.
+Mastitis is a very curable infection and will not affect breast milk or breast tissue.
+This infection can be treated by the following mastitis treatments:

-It is recommended that moms with mastitis go for between 10-14 days course.
-Antibiotics should be prescribed by a Doctor.
+It is recommended that moms with mastitis go for between 10-14 days of the course of antibiotics.
+Take note that it should be prescribed by a doctor.

 2. Pain relievers

-Like ibuprofen or panadol helps to reduce numerous symptoms of mastitis such as fever, swelling and pain.
+Ibuprofen or panadol helps to reduce numerous symptoms of mastitis such as fever, swelling, and pain.
 Take fever medication (antipyretics) if you have a fever.

 Just like antibiotics, it is important to note that any medicine should only be taken when prescribed by the doctor.